PatrickRuddiman/Toolkit/Tools/AnalyzeLogs/SPEC.md

 ## Project Management and Data Persistence

 ### Project Lifecycle Management
-The application supports a complete project lifecycle from creation to querying:
+The application supports a unified project-based approach where each analysis run is tracked within the project:

 #### Project Creation and Configuration
 - **Project Metadata**: Name, description, creation timestamp, and configuration settings